Overview

 Program Goals

-The MPM program seeks to develop early to mid-level engineers and architects into technically oriented individuals with a working knowledge of business and management skills in order to facilitate their advancement in the corporate structure.
+The MPM program seeks to develop early to mid-level professionals into versatile and technically oriented individuals with a working knowledge of project management skills.
+Our students will graduate with the skills necessary to direct major projects in today’s increasingly complicated global construction market, outcomes that will facilitate their advancement in the corporate structure.
+We prepare our students to:

-- Knowledge of the latest technology for project execution
+- Leverage the latest technology for project management and execution.

 Curriculum